tonytvo/blog-generator/content/blog/calgary-communities-research/index.md

 - **Strategy:** Luxury buy-and-hold or executive rentals
   - **Why:** Aspen Woods is ideal for long-term holding due to its high demand and premium status.
 Executive rentals targeting corporate tenants or affluent families provide steady rental income.

+# Cedarbrae, SW

+- **Nearby Amenities and Attractions:**
+  - Cedarbrae is well-positioned with quick access to shopping centers, schools, parks, and recreational areas.
+Southland Leisure Centre is a notable nearby attraction, offering a variety of fitness and recreational facilities.
+Fish Creek Provincial Park, one of the largest urban parks in North America, is also a short drive away, adding outdoor activities to the appeal.
+The community has several shopping options nearby, including Southcentre Mall and several grocery stores.

+- **Construction Era:**
+  - Cedarbrae was developed primarily during the 1970s and 1980s, with homes reflecting a mix of styles typical of that period.
+Many homes have seen updates over the years, but original structures remain common.

+- **Common Building Types:**
+  - The community features a variety of housing options, including single-family detached homes, townhouses, and low-rise apartments.
+Cedarbrae offers a mix of housing for families, professionals, and retirees, which supports demand from a broad range of tenants.

+- **Zoning Regulations:**
+  - The area predominantly falls under residential zoning, including R-C1 (single-detached dwellings) and R-C2 (which allows duplexes or suites on the same lot).
+These zoning codes make Cedarbrae suitable for potential investors looking to add secondary suites, where permissible by the city.

+- **Population and Growth:**
+  - The population of Cedarbrae was around 6,000 as of the last census.
+Growth rates have been relatively stable, with gradual increases as more amenities and redevelopment projects continue to attract residents.

+- **Average Income:**
+  - The average household income in Cedarbrae is moderate, generally aligning with Calgary's median income levels, $85,000 to $95,000 per year.
+This makes it an accessible community for renters and buyers alike, as affordability remains a strength of the area.

+- **Crime Rate:**
+  - Cedarbrae is considered a safe neighborhood with crime rates slightly below Calgary’s average, overall crime rate approximately 24% higher than the national average in Canada, with residents having a 1 in 20 chance of experiencing crime.
+In 2024, Cedarbrae saw a total of around 45 reported crimes by April, averaging approximately 3.8 crimes per month.
+Vehicle-related incidents, such as thefts from vehicles, are among the most common property crimes, with 29 incidents reported in the last year.
+However, violent crimes, including non-domestic assaults, are lower than the national average, with a slightly decreased risk compared to nearby Calgary neighborhoods.
+The community has established neighborhood watch programs and is known for its family-friendly environment.

+- **Rental Market (Supply/Demand and Average Rents):**
+  - Cedarbrae has a strong rental market with steady demand, given its proximity to amenities and schools.
+Average rental prices vary by property type:
+  - 1-bedroom apartments: Around $1,200–$1,400 per month
+  - 2-bedroom apartments/townhouses: $1,500–$1,700
+  - Single-family homes: $1,800–$2,200

+- **Neighborhood Grade:**
+  - Cedarbrae is often categorized as a B to B+ neighborhood, with solid potential for appreciation due to its amenities, safety, and rental demand.

+- **Long-Term Potential:**
+  - Appreciation: Cedarbrae’s central location, affordability, and amenities make it a candidate for moderate appreciation.
+Although it may not see the same fast appreciation as Calgary's high-demand communities, its stable growth makes it a dependable option.
+  - Cash Flow: Given the lower entry price for homes in Cedarbrae, the community can be favorable for positive cash flow investments, especially with secondary suites or multi-unit properties.

+- **Average Home Prices:**
+  - The average home price in Cedarbrae varies depending on property type:
+    - Detached homes: Around $500,000
+    - Townhouses: $300,000–$400,000
+    - Apartments: $250,000–$350,000

+- **Real Estate Investment Strategies:**
+  - Buy and Hold: Cedarbrae's affordability, rental demand, and steady appreciation potential make it ideal for long-term buy-and-hold strategies.
+  - Secondary Suites: With zoning that supports duplexes or suites, investors can enhance cash flow by creating secondary suites where permissible.
+  - Townhouse and Condo Rentals: With lower purchase prices and stable rental demand, investing in townhouses or condos could yield consistent returns.

 # Quotes